-- Normally, an academic integrity hearing will be conducted within fifteen (15) business days of the accused being notified of the hearing.
+- Normally, an academic integrity hearing will be conducted within fifteen (15) business days of the respondent being notified of the hearing.

-- The complainant (instructor or designee), any alleged victim and the respondent shall each have the right to:
+- The complainant (instructor or designee) and the respondent shall each have the right to:

 - Submit a written account, a personal statement regarding the incident and/or any relevant documentation or records.
 All documentation must be provided by the date established by the non-voting chairperson.
 Documentation will not be accepted past the established deadline and failure to provide documentation by the established deadline will not be an acceptable reason for an appeal.
 The decision to not present information is not an admission of responsibility.